3mdeb/conferences/2025/fosdem/automating-low-level-firmware-validation-with-rf.md

 .center[https://github.com/Dasharo/open-source-firmware-validation]

-- Published as open-source project Sep 2023
+- Published as open-source project Sep 2023 (small part of it earlier)
 - Use cases of Dasharo OSFV
   + validation of (open-source) firmware
       * can be used for any firmware, really